SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-commarrangement.md

 Using the SAP destination service, you can retrieve and store technical information about the target resource (destination) that you want to connect with your application to a remote service or a system.
 For more information see SAP Help Portal [SAP BTP Connectivity, Destination Service](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/destination-service).

-In this mission you will connect to your S/4HANA Cloud backend system and enable it for consumption in SAP Build Code.
+In this mission, you will connect to your S/4HANA Cloud backend system and enable it for consumption in SAP Build Code.

 1. Open your SAP BTP subaccount, where you have activated SAP Build Code, navigate to "Connectivity" --> "Destinations".